NA-MIC/ProjectWeek/PW36_2022_Virtual/README.md

 [This event](https://projectweek.na-mic.org/PW36_2022_Virtual/) will be held virtually January 17-21, 2022.

-During the same week, a training workshop will be in person in Las Palmas de Gran Canaria, Canary Islands, Spain.
+During the same week, a training workshop is being planned (hopefully in-person in Las Palmas de Gran Canaria, Canary Islands, Spain).
 Please [see this page](LocalParticipation.md) for more information about this workshop.

 If you have any questions, you can contact the [organizers](../README.md#who-to-contact).